Foods To Avoid When Breastfeeding

 Breastfeeding expert Dr. Jack Newman advises that eating a varied diet can train your growing baby’s immune system from the start to prevent allergies.

-In more serious cases, some babies are born with intolerances or allergies to certain foods.
+In some cases, babies are born with intolerances or allergies to certain foods.
 And in these cases, the mother must cut out the food groups entirely to ensure the allergens aren't passing through breastmilk.
-If you are concerned your baby has a food allergy, seek advice from your Doctor/Paediatrician as soon as possible.
+If you are concerned your baby has a food allergy, seek advice from your Doctor/Paediatrician as soon as possible if you see some kind of adverse reaction in your baby.
 It is a good idea to start writing down what you eat each day to see if you can find a correlation.
 Bring this food diary along to show to your Doctor/Paediatrician.

 The best foods to consume while breastfeeding

 Shevi is a qualified nutritionist with a bachelor’s degree in nutrition and food sciences.
-As a new mum herself, she is passionate about postnatal-related nutrition.
+As mum of a baby and a toddler herself, she is passionate about postnatal-related nutrition.
 Shevi has worked alongside some of the most famous leaders and celebrities in the fitness industry throughout Australia and the UK.

 Nutritionist